steinarjoh/cloud-projects/README.md

 3.

-Download the ibm-connect file here
+Download the ibm-connect file from this GitHub

 ```
 #!/bin/bash